-This course covers drugs that affect the Central Nervous system (Brain and Spinal Cord) and how they are used therapeutically to mitigate and treat CNS disorders.
-This course describes how peripheral nerves (outside the CNS) communicate with our CNS and internal organs.
-It describes how the PNS is divided into two parts, the Voluntary and Involuntary nervous systems, and how the parasympathetic and sympathetic branches drive each.
+This course begins with an overview of the anatomy of the heart and cardiac conduction system.
+It also includes conditions affecting the cardiovascular system, treatment, and medications.
+Students will identify different classifications of cardiovascular medications, as well as their therapeutic effects and side effects.
+The student will discover the Central Nervous system (Brain and Spinal Cord) and how drugs are used therapeutically to mitigate and treat CNS disorders.
+This course will describe how peripheral nerves (outside the CNS) communicate with our CNS and internal organs.
+Students will illustrate how the PNS is divided into two parts, the Voluntary and Involuntary nervous systems, and how the parasympathetic and sympathetic branches drive each.
+The student will discover the different diseases and treatments associated with psychopharmacology such as emotional health, nondrug treatments, and medication therapy focusing on antipsychotic agents, antidepressants, sedative and hypnotic agents, and other miscellaneous antianxiety agents.
+Knowledge of math calculations, drug terminology, and prescription transcribing will be gained.
+Students will learn to practice important pharmacy lab techniques.